Buildings & Landscaping

 The UC System has adopted LEED, or Leadership in Energy & Environmental Design as the standard for Green Building policies.
 LEED is a program that provides third-party verification of green buildings.
 Building projects satisfy prerequisites and earn points to achieve different levels of certification.
 Prerequisites and credits differ for each rating system, and teams choose the best fit for the project.
 Learn more from USGBC about LEED, the facts, and the LEED rating systems.

-As of May 2015, UCLA has 23 LEED buildings and renovations completed on campus- 8 Silver, 13 Gold, and 2 Platinum.
+As of May 2017, UCLA has 33 LEED buildings and renovations completed on campus- 9 Silver, 16 Gold, and 8 Platinum.
 Additionally, two project received equivalent certification from UC; one at Gold Level and one at Platinum.
-In addition to these completed projects, UCLA has 7 awaiting certification, 7 in Construction phase, and 6 in design phase.
+In addition to these completed projects, UCLA has 3 awaiting certification, 3 in Construction phase, and others in design phase.
 Click here for a complete building and project list.

 Media and Awards: